markabrahams/node-net-snmp/README.md

 }
 ```

-Automatic instance creation of scalars can be disabled entirely by
+Automatic instance creation of table rows can be disabled entirely by
-calling `setScalarReadCreateHandler(null);`.
+setting `createHandler` to null.

 ### Table rows